-The High-Risk Infant Follow-Up (HRIF) program at UC San Diego Health provides special examinations for babies whose condition at birth puts them at increased risk for neurological problems or developmental delays.
+The High-Risk Infant Follow-Up (HRIF) program at UC San Diego Health provides special examinations for infants and toddlers whose condition puts them at increased risk for neurological problems or developmental delays.

 The goal is to provide early diagnosis and treatment, which may prevent or reduce long-term problems associated with prematurity and serious newborn illness, and/or concerns related to not meeting appropriate developmental milestones (such as cognition, fine and gross motor skills, and speech and language).

-At each visit, a pediatric nurse practitioner or pediatrician will give the child a physical exam, neurological exam, and developmental assessment.
+At each two-hour visit, a pediatric nurse practitioner or pediatrician will give the child a physical exam, neurological exam, and developmental assessment.
 These evaluations are in addition to routine pediatric care with the primary care provider and include: